 Park University is committed to providing a wide variety of opportunities for all learners.
 At Park University, where quality matters, we extend our teaching resources beyond traditional programs.
 Through credit courses, non-credit courses, workshops and conferences.
-Park University recognizes that continuing education is important for the economic growth of our Nation.
+Park University recognizes that continuing your education is important for the economic growth of our nation.

 - Excellent customer service and support

 - Stimulating intellectual and cultural growth while supporting and achieving diversity

 - High quality academic programs to meet the needs of the changing student population

 - Effective partnerships with public and private organizations, learning institutions, and agencies

 - Innovative educational opportunities for learners in a global society

 Student Records: Privacy Rights (FERPA) – Park University informs students of the Family Education Rights and Privacy Act of 1974 (FERPA).
 This act, with which the institution intends to fully comply, was designed to protect the privacy of educational records, to establish the rights of students to inspect and review their educational records, and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
 Students also have the right to file complaints with the Family Education Rights and Privacy Act Officer concerning alleged failures by the institution to comply with the Act.
 For the complete policy refer to the current undergraduate catalog.